TyeMcQueen/vim-merge-windows/README.md

-    :M 8        # Move the current window to be 2nd-from-the-right :M +m9      # Move/show Merged to be at the far right, turning on 'diff' :M -b+m2r9  # Do ":M -b", ":M +m2", and ":M +r9"
+    :M 8        # Move the current window to be 2nd-from-the-right :M +m9      # Move/show Merged to be at the far right, turning on 'diff' :M -b+m2r9  # Do ":M -b", ":M +m2", and ":M +r9" :M .        # Re-initialize the letters to use based on current windows.
+    :M .abcD    # Reset to use abcd for 4 current windows, diff all but last.

 See Also
 =